 Alex Wood Tel: (345) 947 3693

-Tuesday night Duplicate Bridge; play starts at 7pm at the Comfort Suites.
+Tuesday night Duplicate Bridge; in normal circumstances, play starts at 7pm at the Comfort Suites.
 Friday morning Duplicate Bridge; play starts at 9.15am at The Rugby Club in South Sound.
+Each session costs $5 per person.
 Visitors are welcome, but please come in pairs or call well in advance.
-All ages welcome.
+All ages welcome and doors are always open to new members.
+Please note that, due to COVID-19 restrictions, the Bridge Club are still organising sessions fairly regularly, but there must be enough demand for arrangement.
+Make sure that you contact the club administrators beforehand and ask if the session locations have changed.

 Bookends Book Club

-The Bookends Book Club meets on the second Wednesday of the month at 6.30pm at Books & Books in Camana Bay.
+The Bookends Book Club meet on the second Wednesday of the month at 6.30pm at Books & Books in Camana Bay.

 Cayman Crypto Currency